Willard (Bill) Franklin Shadel

-Within a decade of that decision, Shadel had established a national reputation in radio.
-In 1943 he traveled to Europe, where he was recruited by Edward R. Murrow to help CBS cover World War II.
-Out of more than 500 U.S. reporters in Europe, he was among a select group of 28 to give firsthand reports on the D-Day landings at Normandy.
 He and Murrow were the first two reporters to witness the horrors of the Buchenwald concentration camp.
-His graphic reporting of what he saw would earn him a "Witness to the Truth" award in1990 from the Simon Wiesenthal Center, and tapes of his wartime broadcasts would be used as teaching tools at several schools of journalism.
+His graphic reporting of what he saw would earn him a "Witness to the Truth" award in 1990 from the Simon Wiesenthal Center, and tapes of his wartime broadcasts would be used as teaching tools at several schools of journalism.

-Shadel was living in Renton, Washington, at the time of his death at age 96.
+Shadel was living in Renton, Washington, at the time of his death on January 29, 2005, at age 96.
 He is buried in Milton Junction Cemetery in Wisconsin.

 Sources: The Emmanuel Missionary College Student Movement: 18 April, 1, and 24 October 1929, 1; 24 April, 8 May, 16 October, and 17 December, 1 1930; the EMC 1930, 1931, and 1932 yearbooks, Cardinal; Washington Missionary College Sligonian, 1 November and 20 December 1935; 28 February 1936, 1; Andrews University Focus, Fall 1993; KOMO TV news services (Seattle), 31 January 2005.